Paul V. Niemeyer: Education and career

 Niemeyer was born in Princeton, New Jersey.
 He attended Kenyon College (Artium Baccalaureus, 1962), where he played on the school's baseball team.
-He then studied at the University of Munich, before pursuing his legal education at Notre Dame Law School (Juris Doctor, 1966).
+He then studied at the Ludwig-Maximilians-Universität München, before pursuing his legal education at Notre Dame Law School (Juris Doctor, 1966).
 He was admitted to the Maryland bar and practiced commercial law at Piper & Marbury (now DLA Piper) in Baltimore, Maryland, from 1966 to 1988.
 In 1984, Niemeyer co-authored the Maryland Rules Commentary, a treatise on the rules of procedure in the Maryland state courts.

 From 1973–88, he was a member of the Maryland Court of Appeals Standing Committee on Rules of Practice and Procedure.

 In 2006, Niemeyer published A Path Remembered: The Lives of Gerhart & Lucie Niemeyer.
 Niemeyer's father, Gerhart Niemeyer (1907–1997), was a political philosopher and professor of government at the University of Notre Dame.
 Niemeyer is married and has three sons.

 Niemeyer's father was a conservative political philosopher and friend of William F. Buckley, Jr. Upon Hitler's rise, in 1933, Niemeyer's father left Germany for Spain and then the US.
-Niemeyer, like his father, studied at the University of Munich.
+Niemeyer, like his father, studied at the Ludwig-Maximilians-Universität München.
 The New York Times obituary of June 29, 1997, states that Niemeyer's father: "wrote that fascism, communism and other such modern mass movements were the legacy of disoriented philosophers.
 He said their ideas corroded the cultural mettle of a society and spawned ideologies with a limited view of humanity."